-Office of Public Safety and Environmental Health & Safety
+Public Safety and Environmental Health & Safety

-Teachers College maintains a full service proprietary Office of Public Safety and Environmental Health & Safety charged with providing a safe and secure environment in which College community members can enjoy the Teachers College experience.
-Public Safety staff members work 24 hours a day, seven days a week providing security for both the academic and the residential buildings on campus.
+Teachers College maintains a full service proprietary Office of Public Safety, comprised of a Public Safety Team and an Environmental Health & Safety Team, charged with providing a safe and secure environment in which College community members can enjoy the Teachers College experience.
+Public Safety staff members work 24 hours a day, seven days a week providing security for both the academic and residential buildings on campus.
 Environmental Health & Safety (EH&S) staff members work extended business hours and are on-call for special projects and events.

 The administrative office for the Public Safety Team is located in Whittier Hall, Suite 1A.
 The office is open during normal business hours, Monday through Friday, from 9:30 A.M. to 5:00 P.M.
-The phone number for the administrative office is (212) 678-3340.
+The phone number for the administrative office is (212) 678-8164.